How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 This part of the test is a psychometric evaluation which assesses your overall intelligence and judgement.
 Yikes.
 Does that sound a bit scary?
 For many people this is the hardest part of the test, but don’t worry, as always success simply comes down to preparation.

 You will be shown words, pictures and diagrams and you’ll need to establish the relationship or pattern between them.
-You’ll have 13 minutes to answer 55 questions, so be sure to practise at pace.
+You’ll have 13 minutes to answer all 55 abstract reasoning questions, so be sure to practise at pace.

 Check out our abstract reasoning guide here and be sure to practice extensively for this difficult element of the UKCAT test.
 Our recommendations for your practice in this area are here and here.